Sonnet: USA

 One aspect of the American sonnet during the 20th century was the publication of sequences which had to wait decades for critical recognition.
 One instance is This Man's Army: A War in Fifty-Odd Sonnets (1928) by John Allan Wyeth.
 A series of irregular sonnets that recorded impressions of his military service with the American Expeditionary Force during the First World War, it was scarcely noticed when it first appeared.
 Yet on its republication in 2008, Dana Gioia asserted in his introduction that Wyeth is the only American poet of the Great War who can stand comparison to British war poets, a claim later corroborated by Jon Stallworthy in his review of the work.

-Shortly afterwards, H. P. Lovecraft wrote his very different sonnet sequence, sections of which first appeared in genre magazines.
+Shortly after the publication of Wyeth's, H. P. Lovecraft wrote his very different sonnet sequence, sections of which first appeared in genre magazines.
 It was not until 1943 that it saw complete publication as Fungi from Yuggoth.
 These 36 poems were written in a hybrid form based on the Petrarchan sonnet that invariably ends with a rhyming couplet reminiscent of the Shakespearean sonnet.
 Most of these poems are discontinuous, though unified by theme, being vignettes descriptive of the kinds of dreamed and otherworldly scenarios found in Lovecraft's fiction.
 Their unmannered style was once compared to Edward Arlington Robinson's, but since then a case has been made for the work as minor poetry of contemporary importance in its own right.

 In the case of John Berryman, he initially wrote a series of some hundred modernistic love sonnets during the 1940s.
 These, however, remained uncollected until 1967, when they appeared as Berryman’s Sonnets, fleshed out with a few additions to give them the form of a sequence.
 In her 2014 survey of the book for Poetry, April Bernard suggests that he was there making of 'Berryman' a similar semi-fictional character to the 'Henry' in The Dream Songs (1964).
 She also identifies an ancient ancestry for the disordered syntax of the work through the English poets Thomas Wyatt and Gerard Manley Hopkins.

 But at this time too began to appear sequences of quatorzains with only a tenuous relationship to the sonnet form.
 Ted Berrigan's The Sonnets (1964) discard metre and rhyme but retain the dynamics of a 14-line structure with a change of direction at the volta.
 Berrigan claimed to have been inspired by "Shakespeare’s sonnets because they were quick, musical, witty and short".
 Others have described Berrigan's work as a postmodern collage using "repetition, rearrangement, and the use of 'found' phrases and text", that functions as a "radical deconstruction of the sonnet".
 From 1969 Robert Lowell too began publishing a less radical deconstruction of the form in his series of five collections of blank verse sonnets, including his Pulitzer Prize volume The Dolphin (1973).
-These he described as having “the eloquence at best of iambic pentameter, and often the structure and climaxes of sonnets".
+These he described as having "the eloquence at best of iambic pentameter, and often the structure and climaxes of sonnets".